UofUEpiBio/epiworld/README.md

 ## Building from scratch

-One of the best things about epiworld is that models can be built from scratch, like in the following example ([readme.cpp](readme.cpp)):
+One of the best things about epiworld is the capability to build models from scratch.
+Here is one example ([readme.cpp](readme.cpp)):

 ```cpp
 #include "epiworld.hpp"